laraalegre/SoFiA/README.md

   * `SciPy` (≥ 0.7)
   * `Astropy` (≥ 0.2.5)
   * `matplotlib` (≥ 1.1; optional, needed for reliability plots)
-* Packages (C++):
+* Packages (C/C++):
   * Compiler:
     * Preferred: `GCC` (≥ 4.8; including `g++`)
     * Alternative: `Clang` (≥ 3.3; Xcode version ≥ 5.0.0 (clang-500.2.75))
+  * Graphical user interface (optional):
-  * `zlib` (≥ 1.2.8; including dev package; likely to be already installed;
+    * `zlib` (≥ 1.2.8; including dev package)
-            the dev package is optional and only needed for the GUI)
-  * `Qt` (≥ 4.7; including dev package and `qmake`; optional, needed for GUI)
+    * `Qt` (≥ 4.7; including dev packages and `qmake`)

-All of the above packages must be installed before SoFiA can be compiled and run.
+All of the above packages, unless marked as _optional_, must be installed before SoFiA can be compiled and run.
 It is recommended that you install them through your operating system’s package manager.

-Please ensure that the **development packages** of zlib and the Qt library are installed as well.
+Installation of the GUI, and hence of `zlib` and `Qt`, is optional and can be disabled during installation using the `--no-gui=True` option (see below for installation instructions).
+If you want the GUI to be installed, please ensure that the **development packages** of zlib and the Qt library are installed as well.

 _Just as an example, on an Ubuntu system with Qt4 the `zlib1g-dev`, `libqt4-dev` and `qt4-qmake` packages must be installed as well._